chef/automate/components/docs-chef-io/content/automate/opensearch_external_upgrade.md

 #  ssl_verify_depth = "2"
 ```

-## Steps To Migrate from External Elasticsearch to External OpenSearch
+## Steps To Migrate from External ElasticSearch to External OpenSearch

-Please refer the documententation for the Elasticsearch migration to OpenSearch.
+Please refer the documentation for the ElasticSearch migration to OpenSearch.

 [OpenSearch's documentation on upgrading to OpenSearch](https://opensearch.org/docs/latest/upgrade-to/upgrade-to/#upgrade-to-opensearch).